about me

 I have worked in careers advice, youth and community work, and on education programmes.
 The first of the latter was a Department of Education and Science, England (DES) funded developmental project focused on political education.
 It was based at the National Association of Youth Clubs (1978-81).

 A second DES developmental project (1981-85) took me to the YMCA College, London.
 The team’s task was to develop and run a new distance-learning programme focused on the professional training of youth and community workers and community educators.
 I left the College 32 years later (in 2013).
 Major reductions in government support for community learning and development, as well as for work with young people, meant the programme and the College were slowly headed for closure.
 [It finally shut its doors in 2025].
-Over 1,500 practitioners had passed through and graduated from the distance learning programme.
+Close to 1,500 practitioners passed through the programme.

 The third Department for Education (and Big Lottery Fund) project involved a critical evaluation, undertaken with Jean Spence, of the myplace initiative (completed in 2011).

-Finally, I worked for Developing Learning (2013-21), a small consultancy and development company, that, among other things, contributed to the development of study units for the YMCA George Williams College (another organisation now uses the Developing Learning brand).
+Finally, I became part of Developing Learning (2013-21), a small consultancy and development company.
+Among other things, we continued to develop study units for the YMCA George Williams College [click for details].
+Another organisation now uses the Developing Learning brand.

 Jamaica Road by Sarflondonunc – flickr/ccnyncnd2